WeCanCodeIT/columbus-2017-fall/week1/push-project.md

 - `git init`
 - `git remote -v` if your origin was else where it is now readily available
 - `git add .`   this will take all contents inside of the Eclipse project
-- `git commit -m "first commit" ` after you add your contents commit them to prepar for GitHub
+- `git commit -m "first commit" ` after you add your contents commit them to prepare for GitHub
 - `git remote add orign [copy link from new GitHub repo here...remove the brackets]`
 - `git push origin master`
 - refresh your GitHub repo to update and see the changes